My name is Rich. I like to talk about money.

 We both had jobs and decided to make LARGE monthly payments against the principal and knock this debt out, just like we knocked out my student loans.
-With the house paid off in 2008, our savings rate went up a lot.
+We were able to pay the house off in six years, and our savings rate went up a lot!

 Couple this with doing halfway decent flipping houses in D.C. (future blog post), and I accumulated a little chunk of change in the bank on top of being debt-free (including primary residence).